Lednerb/bilberry-hugo-theme/README.md

 The `tocMinWordCount` parameter defines this value in the `config.toml` configuration file.

 The headings that are taken into account for a TOC are from _H2_ (##) to _H5_ (#####) inclusive.
-Also, if you want to display a TOC at a specific point in your article, set the `toc` front matter variable to false, and use the `toc` shortcode like this:
+Also, if you want to display a TOC at a specific point in your article, set the `toc` front matter variable to `false`, and use the `toc` shortcode like this:
 ```markdown
 {{< toc >}}
 ```